 “If somebody came up and hit .450, stole 100 bases, and performed a miracle in the field every day, I’d still look you right in the eye and tell you that Willie was better.
 He could do the five things you have to do to be a superstar: hit, hit with power, run, throw and field.
 And he had the other magic ingredient that turns a superstar into a super Superstar.
 Charisma.
 He lit up a room when he came in.
 He was a joy to be around.” — Leo Durocher, Mays’s first major-league manager, in Nice Guys Finish Last1

-The great ballplayer’s father, William Howard Mays, was named after William Howard Taft, who was the United States president when he was born in 1912.
+The great ballplayer’s father, William Howard Mays, was named after William Howard Taft, who was the US president when he was born in 1912.
 The elder Mays worked in the steel mills of Westfield, Alabama, outside Birmingham.
-Nicknamed Kitty-Kat or Cat, he was a semipro baseball player for the Westfield entry in the Tennessee Coal and Iron League.
+Nicknamed “Cat,” he was a semipro baseball player for the Westfield team in the Tennessee Coal and Iron League.
 Cat’s father, Willie’s grandfather, Walter Mays, was a sharecropper and pitcher.
-Cat’s wife, the former Anna Sattlewhite, was a high-school athlete who ran track and who led her basketball team to three consecutive state championships.4
+Cat’s wife, Anna (Sattlewhite) Mays, was a high-school athlete who ran track and who led her basketball team to three consecutive state championships.4

-It has often been reported that Kitty Kat put a baseball in Willie’s crib and that Willie learned to walk at six months, ambling toward a baseball sitting on a chair.
+It has often been reported that Cat put a baseball in Willie’s crib and that Willie learned to walk at six months, ambling toward a baseball sitting on a chair.
 Despite these stories, Mays claims that his father did not push him to be a ballplayer.

-In Mays’s several first-person retellings of his childhood, he never stressed childhood difficulties, but of course he had plenty of hardships growing up as an African-American in the Deep South during the Depression.
+In Mays’ several first-person retellings of his childhood, he never stressed childhood difficulties, but of course he had plenty of hardships growing up as an African American in the Deep South during the Depression.
 He did assert that “there were times that I went to school without any shoes.”6 As was typical for poor families at this time, the Mays household included a friend of Cat’s from the mills, “Uncle” Otis Brooks, as well as several cousins.
-However, with Cat back working in the mills for $2.60 a day, when there was work, and Ernestine working as a waitress, Willie recalled, “everyone pulled together.”7
+However, with Cat back working in the mills for $2.60 a day, when there was work, and Ernestine working as a waitress, Mays recalled, “[E]veryone pulled together.”7

 Cat Mays, Piper Davis, and Willie’s high-school principal insisted that Mays should graduate from high school, so he played only in the Black Barons’ weekend home games until the school year was over.
 Ineligible to play high-school sports, he was by far the youngest player on the defending champions of the Negro American League.